 Is there anything that you would like to see professionals doing to support Young Adult Carers?

 What needs to be done is to improve funding from the government to the professionals helping young adult carers, to reach everyone out there who needs help or information and does not know where to look or what steps to take.
 The subject isn’t being talked about enough and it needs to be brought into the light.

-Leigh is 20 years old.
-She shares her experience of caring for her mother and how professionals in education settings and health and social care can support young carers.
+Leigh is 20 years old and cares for her mother.
+She shares her views on how professionals in education, health and social care settings can play a role in supporting young carers.